prabhic/rich-ctl/README.md

+Note: I wanted indic langauge support for python based console applications.
+Rich library is a great library for console applications.
+But it does not support complex scripts.
+So I created this library.
+So just tryied this, project.
+But not solved the essental issue.
+I think Terminal rendering is not supporting complex scripts.
+Still investigation to be done what else can be done.

 # rich-ctl

 A lightweight Python library that extends [Rich](https://github.com/Textualize/rich) and Textual to provide **Complex Text Layout (CTL)** support for Indic, Arabic, Hebrew, and other scripts.